Subscribe to Blog via Email

-The ISI Book on Neuroendocrine Tumors 2016 (Woltering et al) confirms there are a number of syndromes associated directly and indirectly with NET Cancer and are described as individual syndromes according to their secretory hormones and peptides.
-The referenced publication expands on this list to aid diagnoses by including common presentations, associated tumour types and locations and the offending secreting hormones.
-You can see why NET Cancer is a diagnostic challenge!
+There are a number of syndromes associated directly and indirectly with NETs and are described as individual syndromes according to their secretory hormones and peptides.
+You can see why Neuroendocrine Cancer is a diagnostic challenge!

-Carcinoid – a syndrome connected with (mainly) serotonin secreting tumours in certain locations, mainly metastatic instances of NETs in the small intestine, lung, stomach, appendix, rectum).
-The key symptoms include diarrhoea, flushing of the skin (particularly the face), stomach cramping, heart problems such as palpitations, and wheezing.
-The syndrome is caused by the release of a number of hormones, in particular Serotonin, Bradykinin, Tachykinin (Substance P), Histamine, and Prostaglandins.
+A syndrome connected with (mainly) serotonin secreting tumours in certain locations, mainly metastatic instances of NETs in the small intestine, lung, stomach, appendix, rectum.
+The key symptoms include diarrhea, flushing of the skin (particularly the face), stomach cramping, heart problems such as palpitations, fatigue, wheezing.
+The syndrome is actually caused by the release of a number of hormones, in particular Serotonin, Bradykinin, Tachykinin (Substance P), Histamine, and Prostaglandins.
 It’s a real witches brew!

 Zollinger-Ellinson Syndrome.
 A tumour that forms in cells that make gastrin and can be known as a Gastrinoma.
 Gastrin is a hormone that causes the stomach to release an acid that helps digest food.
 Both gastrin and stomach acid are increased by gastrinomas.
 This is a condition in which one or more tumours form in the pancreas, the upper part of the duodenum or the stomach (these organs are very close and tightly packed together).
 These tumours secrete large amounts of the hormone gastrin, which causes your stomach to produce too much acid.
 The excess acid can lead to peptic ulcers, in addition to diarrhea and other symptoms.
 Associated with Gastrinoma (pNET) and Gastric NETs.
 Some of these tumours may be associated with MEN1 syndrome.

-Werner-Morrison Syndrome.
+Verner-Morrison Syndrome.
 Vasoactive Intestinal Peptide (VIP) is secreted thus the pNET term – VIPoma – Sometimes the syndrome is referred as WDHA – Watery Diarrhea, Hypokalemia (potassium deficiency), and Achlorhydria (absence of hydrochloric acid in gastric secretions).
 Sometimes known as Pancreatic Cholera.
-Some of these tumours may be associated with MEN1 syndrome
+Some of these tumours may be associated with MEN1 syndrome.

 Glucagonoma.
 A tumour that forms in cells that make make glucagon.
 Glucagon is a hormone that increases the amount of glucose in the blood.
 It causes the liver to break down glycogen.
-Too much glucagon causes hyperglycemia (high blood sugar).
+Too much glucagon causes hyperglycemia (high blood sugar) rendering most patients diabetic.
 A glucagonoma usually forms in the tail of the pancreas.
 Some of these tumours may be associated with MEN1 syndrome.
 Sometimes known as the 4D syndrome – Dermatological, Diabetes, DVT, Depression.
 The dermatological side effect has been described as necrolytic migraotry erythema.